igorbartmann/TodoListApi/README.md

 ## HOW TO CONFIGURE SQL SERVER

-By default, SQL Server does not support TCP/IP, so Java SQL Server Driver can not sucessfully connect to the database server.
+By default, SQL Server does not support TCP/IP, so Java SQL Server Driver can not successfully connect to the database server.

 To configure it, you can follow the steps below:
 1. Open SQL Server Configuration Manager.